 The last comprehensive reauthorization of the Higher Education Act (HEA) occurred in 2008, and the law has been overdue for another reauthorization for nearly a decade.
-The National Association of Student Financial Aid Administrators (NASFAA) has worked on reauthorization for nearly a decade.
+The National Association of Student Financial Aid Administrators (NASFAA) has worked on reauthorization for more than a decade.
 Beginning with the original 2013 Reauthorization Task Force (RTF) report — and followed by updates in 2016 and 2019 — NASFAA's HEA recommendations reflect the work of more than 15 member-led policy development task forces.
 Though Congress has made some progress on HEA reauthorization, observers have yet to see comprehensive bipartisan legislation introduced in either congressional chamber.

 Despite the absence of a comprehensive bipartisan proposal, NASFAA is pleased to report that several recommendations have been accomplished since our update to these recommendations in 2019.
 Most notably, two pieces of legislation, the Fostering Undergraduate Talent by Unlocking Resources for Education (FUTURE) Act and the FAFSA Simplification Act, have been signed into law that will bring much-needed improvement to students and the federal student aid system as a whole.